tanducmai/myportfolio/content/about.md

 degree in Networking and Cybersecurity at the University of South Australia (UniSA).

-- Information Technology student with a variety of transferrable skills and IT technical experience.
-- Skilled in aligning end-user needs with long-term resolutions to common technical issues and complex IT challenges.
-- Passionate about maximising working outcomes.
-Confident in working collaboratively through past work experience.
-- Actively seek an internship with opportunity growth and a learning potential that reinforces my practical knowledge.

 ### Highlights

 - Proficient: Python (Scripting, Networking), SQL, Bash
 - Previous experience: HTML, CSS, Pascal, PowerShell
 - Operating systems: Linux, macOS, Windows
-- Solid Business and Accounting skills
-- Typing speed: 85 WPM
-- Troubleshooting of POS, printers, and phone
 - Virtualisation (VMware), StackOverFlow, Git
 - DHCP/DNS, Ethernet, and Firewall proficient
-- Cisco, Adobe Suite, and MS Office proficient
-- Remote desktop support and services

 ### Contact